 Hey everyone!
 We meet again! 😁

-Recently my mom showed me her nails and she was devastated.
-She had indents in her nails cause by her gel polish mani routine.
-Now, before I go any further, when I mention gel, I do not mean Shellac or gel like mail polish.
+Have you recently suffered a nail setback?
+Brittle Nails?
+Soft Nails?
+Damaged Nails?
+Recently my mom suffered a nail setback and was devastated.
+She had indents in her nails caused by her gel polish mani.
+Now, before I go any further, when I mention gel, I do not mean Shellac or gel like nail polish.
 I am referring to gel overlay which most likely requires the polish to be cured with UV light.
-Now that this is out of the way, back to what I was saying.
-Do my mom was devastated and slightly annoyed.
-I informed her that acrylic and Gel increases the chance of indents on the nail bed and having soft brittle nails.
+(Now that this is out of the way, back to what I was saying.)
+So my mom was devastated and slightly annoyed.
+I informed her that acrylic and gel increases the chance of indents on the nail bed and having soft brittle nails.

 How you may ask?
 I've got you covered: